pyohio/pyohio-static-website/2024/src/pages/attend/volunteer.md

 # Volunteer

-PyOhio only happens thanks to the work of manu volunteers.
+PyOhio only happens thanks to the work of many volunteers.
 Want to help?

 Sign up for our [volunteer interest list](https://volunteer-list.pyohio.org/) and we'll email you when we're looking for more help.
 There is no obligation when you join the list and you can unsubscribe at any time.